 |Version||Availability date||Microsoft Teams Rooms support status||Microsoft Teams Rooms Minimum application version||Recommended OS build|

-➁ The Windows 10 1809 version is not recommended due to compatibility issues found with the Microsoft Teams Rooms application.
-This specific issue causes the Microsoft Teams Rooms application to fail to start after nightly reboot.
-This issue was addressed in the Windows 10 1903 version.
+➀ Windows 10, version 1809 is not recommended due to compatibility issues found with the Microsoft Teams Rooms application.
+This specific issue causes the Microsoft Teams Rooms application to fail to start after a nightly reboot.
+This issue was addressed in Windows 10 version 1903.

 When you use a supported version of Windows 10, you will always get the latest application updates for the Microsoft Teams Rooms app.